aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-xltx-to-htm/_index.md

 The following example demonstrates how to merge XLTX to HTM in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLTX to HTM.
 Upload your files, call Workbook.Combine method for merging files, and then save it to HTM file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges XLTX to HTM.
+See Java example that merges XLTX to HTM.

 {{% /blocks/products/pf/agp/text %}}